 To acquaint staff with the practical use and limitations of fire extinguishers and to build confidence in their use.

-PowerPoint presentation and short video clips.
+Classroom based training making use of PowerPoint presentation and short video clips.

 Training is offered within the Clients own premises to minimise costs, disruption, and inconvenience and to maximise the use of the defined delegates time.